aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 ```

 {: .box-warning}
-**Warning:** If you run this right away, it will show a warning that the table is not yet ready.
+**Warning:** If you run this immediately, it will show a warning that the table is not yet ready.
 You have to wait a bit for the refresh period and the Dynamic Table to be built

 Wait for Lag Period (1 minute), then check the table: